Time and place

 We start at 7.30pm with our President relaying the news and admin, which usually takes about 10-20 minutes.
 Then we have a quick round of Stand Up Sit Down Bingo or another quick game before going on to the main speaker or activity.

-Depending on what we’re doing, we’ll either grab tea and cake at the beginning of the meeting or we’ll have a more formal tea break halfway through.
+Depending on what we’re doing, we’ll either grab tea and cake halfway through or at the end of the meeting.

 Ah yes, the all-important tea and cake – so important, it gets its own section!

 Hot water is in the urns in the kitchenette, which is situated to the right as you come into the hall.
 Mugs are in two large boxes and will either be in the kitchenette or out on the table.
 You can bring your own mug if you wish but if you use a Town Hall mug, please wash & dry it and replace it in the box.
-We get fined if we leave dirty mugs but more importantly, we hate to make Joe The Caretaker sad because he’s very good to us.
+We get fined if we leave dirty mugs but more importantly, we hate to make the caretakers sad because they are very good to us.

-We have a cake rota with three different members volunteering to provide cake every month.
+We have a rota with three different members volunteering to provide cake, fruit and cheese every month.
 We are not snobby about our cakes – if you’ve signed up for the cake rota and find you don’t have time to bake, shop bought cake or biscuits are completely fine.
-Occasionally a member will bring cheese & crackers instead of cake, which is always popular.

 Interested?